ADORSYS-GIS/openstack/tutorials/docs/boot_docs.md

 ![text](./images/img22.png)

 From now you can enjoy your Ubuntu server 24.04 LTS installation.
-If you are new to ubuntu server, we'd recommend reading the [server guide](https://documentation.ubuntu.com/server/)
+If you are new to Ubuntu server, we'd recommend reading the [server guide](https://documentation.ubuntu.com/server/)

 ## Security measures
  When installing an Ubuntu Server, several security considerations are important to ensure the system's safety. some steps are as follows:

  1. Ensuring that the system is updated regularly to apply the latest security patches and bug fixes.
- 2. Using a firewall, such as ufw (Uncomplicated Firewall), to only allow necessary ports is also essential.
+ 2. Using a firewall, such as Uncomplicated Firewall(ufw), to only allow necessary ports is also essential.
  3. securing shared memory by adding specific configurations to /etc/fstab can improve security.
  4. securing SSH service.
  5. Lastly, it is recommended to install security tools like Fail2ban to monitor and block malicious login attempts and to use security-enhancing features like AppArmor to restrict application permissions.